PJ-Mog/VSmod-Compass2/README.md

     * Deletes the compass's saved target position.
   * `/compass remove craftedBy`
     * Deletes the compass's saved creator.
-    * Currently, this will cause the compass to act as though it had just been crafted
   * `/compass for [<player_name>|<player_uid>] [show|set|reset]`
     * Performs the given command on behalf of the specified player, as if that player had run the command themselves.
     * Example: ServerAdmin runs the command `/compass for OtherPlayer set target 10000 120 10000`.
 If OtherPlayer is holding a compass in their active hotbar slot, its target will be set to 10000, 120, 10000.